 We had an entertaining talk with people who were trekking up there while we descended from the castle.
 The obvious contrast made us strike a quick conversation.
 They looked like they mean business.
 Compared to us they had a serious trekker’s look and gear.
 We, on the other hand, looked like casual tourists with T-shirts, shorts, sandals, and flip-flops.
 As a result, our friend coined the term “#mountainhikingflipflops”.
 Totally doable in flip-flops.
 Maybe in rain, it would suck and be more slippery.
 But if you watch your step there is no problem with dry weather.

-Fun fact.
-Other famous destination within Italy takes actions against people wearing unsuitable shoes for their trails.
+Also other famous destination within Italy have taken actions against people wearing unsuitable shoes for their trails.

 Paths, ruins of the castle and archeological site